reach-lab/MixWildGUI/index.md

 ### Citation request ###
 MixWILD is a free and open-source tool by and for the behavioral researchers.
 If you are using MixWILD in your research or data analysis, please cite the following paper:

-Dzubur, E., Ponnada, A., Nordgren, R., Yang, C., Intille, S. S., Dunton, G. F., & Hedeker, D., (2019).
+Dzubur, E., Ponnada, A., Nordgren, R., Yang, C-H., Intille, S. S., Dunton, G. F., & Hedeker, D., (2019).
 MixWILD: A program for examining the effects of variance and slope of time-varying variables in intensive longitudinal data.
 Behavior Research Methods, DOI: 10.3758/s13428-019-01322-1. (in press)

 ### SBM Attendees ###